MicrosoftDocs/azure-docs/articles/machine-learning/studio/execute-python-scripts.md

 | Pandas 'NA' | Translated as 'Missing value' |
 | Index vectors | Unsupported* |
 | Non-string column names | Call `str` on column names |
-| Duplicate column names | Add numeric suffix: (1), (2), (3), etc.
+| Duplicate column names | Add numeric suffix: (1), (2), (3), and so on.
 **All input data frames in the Python function always have a 64-bit numerical index from 0 to the number of rows minus 1*

-## Importing existing Python script modules
+## <a id="import-modules"></a>Importing existing Python script modules

+The backend used to execute Python is based on [Anaconda](https://store.continuum.io/cshop/anaconda/), a widely used scientific Python distribution.
+It comes with close to 200 of the most common Python packages used in data-centric workloads.
+However, you may find the need to incorporate additional libraries.

 A common use-case is to incorporate existing Python scripts into Studio experiments.
-The [Execute Python Script][execute-python-script] module accepts a zip file that contains Python modules at the third input port.
+The [Execute Python Script][execute-python-script] module accepts a zip file containing Python modules at the third input port.
 The file is unzipped by the execution framework at runtime and the contents are added to the library path of the Python interpreter.
 The `azureml_main` entry point function can then import these modules directly.

 As an example, consider the file Hello.py containing a simple “Hello, World” function.